abutler911/salty-sapphire-chatbot/README.md

-# SaltySapphire - AI Chatbot
+# PopBot - AI Chatbot

 SaltySapphire, an AI Chatbot, is a conversational bot, powered by GPT-4 developed by OpenAI.
 It can engage in human-like text conversation, accept natural language inputs and provide text-based responses.